What is Artificial Intelligence?

 1. Supervised Learning: Algorithms learn from labeled data to make predictions on new, unseen data.

-2. Unsupervised Learning: Algorithms discover hidden patterns in unlabeled data.
+2. Unsupervised Learning: Algorithms discover hidden patterns in unlabelled data.

 3. Reinforcement Learning: Algorithms learn through trial and error, receiving rewards or penalties for their actions